Drojas251/Drojas251/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Robotics enthusiast with a passion for autonomous systems!
-I am currently a Robotics Engineer at Blue Origin working on Space Robotics, and a current graduate student at UC Davis working on robotic systems for missions of deep space exploration.
+I am currently a Robotics Engineer at advanced.farm working on apple picking robots, and previously a robotics engineer at Blue Origin working on space robotics.
 I love making new connections and learning from others, so feel free to reach out!

 ## Follow me around the web !